 - It is wise to delay planting celery seedlings outside in the garden until soil temperatures rise to 50 degrees Fahrenheit.
 Celery is very temperature sensitive and cold soil will weaken or kill the delicate seedlings.

 Celery plants require at least six hours of full sun daily to reach optimum flavor and size at maturity.
 However, celery plants prefer shade during the hottest part of the day.
 Tomatoes, bush beans, and leeks, when planted as companion plants, provide noontime shade for shorter celery stalks.

 Blanching Celery Before Harvest

 Experienced gardeners recommend blanching celery before harvesting.
-Celery that is not cultivated in this manner has a tendency to bitter.
+Celery that is not cultivated in this manner has a tendency to be bitter.
 Blanched celery plants have a much lighter color.

 Blanching is accomplished by wrapping the plant with multiple layers of paper or cardboard to block harsh direct rays of the sun from reaching the plant.
-Secure covering with landscape twists or cord.
+Secure covering with landscape twists or cords.
 Another method of blanching involves gradually mounding up soil around the base of the plant until soil reaches the leaves.

-Although blanching involves a bit more work, the result will be sweet, succulent and tender celery you will be justifiably proud to share with family and friends.
+Although blanching involves a bit more work, the result will be sweet, succulent, and tender celery you will be justifiably proud to share with family and friends.

 Harvesting And Storing Celery

 Stored in the refrigerator crisper, celery will keep well for up to two weeks.
 Celery can be canned, dehydrated, pickled, or frozen.